AloofBuddha/portfolio/web development/README.md

 # Summary
 A simple RESTful server and React client written in JavaScript/Node.js.
-I included this to illustrate the basic skills I use in my profeesion as a web developer.
+I included this to illustrate the basic skills I use in my profession as a web developer.

 # File strucure